Cook, Learn, and Share to Fight Hunger.

 Store ground ginger in an airtight container in a cool, dark place to preserve its flavor.
 While ground spices generally last longer than fresh, you’ll achieve the best results with fresher ground ginger.

-The Ginger Legacy
+The Legacy of Ground Ginger

 Beyond its culinary uses, ginger has been valued for centuries in traditional wellness practices worldwide.
 Its potential benefits include aiding digestion, easing nausea, and providing anti-inflammatory effects.
 While more research is needed to fully support these claims, ginger’s historic use adds another dimension to its appeal.